Johnson warns Putin that Ukrainian incursion would be ‘tragic miscalculation’

 Mr Johnson had been due to speak to the Russian leader on Monday, but was forced to delay it as he dealt with the fallout from Sue Gray’s report into parties in Downing Street.

-“The Prime Minister expressed his deep concern about Russia’s current hostile activity on the Ukrainian border,” a No 10 spokeswoman said.
+In a statement, the Prime Minister said he expressed his “deep concern about Russia’s hostile activity on the Ukrainian border” during the call.

-“He emphasised the need to find a way forward which respects both Ukraine’s territorial integrity and right to self-defence.

-“The Prime Minister stressed that any further Russian incursion into Ukrainian territory would be a tragic miscalculation.”
+“Any further incursion into Ukrainian territory would be a tragic miscalculation,” he added.

-Mr Johnson was said to have stressed that all European democracies have the right to aspire to Nato membership, and that the right “fully applies” to Ukraine.
+Downing Street said Mr Johnson stressed that all European democracies have the right to aspire to Nato membership, and that the right “fully applies” to Ukraine.

-With the call being characterised as constructive and thorough, the No 10 spokeswoman added that the pair welcomed communications on issues such as the climate crisis.
+With the call being characterised as constructive and thorough, a No 10 spokeswoman added that the pair welcomed communications on issues such as the climate crisis.

 “They agreed to apply this spirit of dialogue to the current tensions in order to find a peaceful resolution,” she added.